MarkRWatts/MicroServer/README.md

 > It's based on (https://gist.github.com/gangefors/2029e26501601a99c501599f5b100aa6)

 1. On the TrueNAS console, enter the `shell` and become root with `sudo su`
+> [!NOTE]
-> Note: `parted` will probably complain about not being able to align the partition correctly if you just use that with the next available sector to start, and the last available sector to end the new partition.
+> `parted` will probably complain about not being able to align the partition correctly if you just use that with the next available sector to start, and the last available sector to end the new partition.
 Easiest fix I've found here is to use `fdisk` to get the first/last sectors, then use `parted` to actually create the partition as per the above guide.
 ```
 root@microserver[/]# fdisk /dev/sdf